bpvcode/Cloud-And-Devops/training-material/kubedev/006-Module7-Docker-first-module/docker-exercises/exercise_1_and_2/mongodb/README.md

 # Mongo

-Exercise 2 using MongoDB Compass instead Mongo Express
+NOTE: Exercise 2 using MongoDB Compass instead Mongo Express

-Create a docker volume.
+1 - Create a docker volume.
 Docker will manage a folder in host filesystem where to store the same data as the container

 ```bash
 docker volume create mongo_vol
 ```

-Running a mongo instance in docker container and mount the directory `/data/db` inside container to the path managed by docker in host filesystem.
-Fin this path by run `docker inspect mongo_vol`.
+2 - Running a mongo instance in docker container and mount the directory `/data/db` inside container to the path managed by docker in host filesystem.
+Fin this path by run `docker inspect mongo_vol`

 ```bash
 docker run --name mongodb -d \